aws/aws-database-encryption-sdk-dynamodb/Examples/runtimes/java/Migration/PlaintextToAWSDBE/README.md

 you are introducing a new encryption format to your system, and must make sure that all your readers are updated with the changes from Step 1.

+Before you move onto the next step, you will need to re-encrypt all old items in your dataset to use the newest format.
+How you will want to do this, and how long you may want to remain in this Step, depends on your system and your desired security properties for old and new items.

 ## Step 3

-Step 3 does not introduce any configuration updates.
-It demonstrates one approach to encrypting all plaintext items using the configuration from Step 2.

-Before you move onto the next step, you will need to encrypt all plaintext items in your dataset.
-How you will want to do this, and how long you may want to remain in the configuration in Step 2, depends on your system and your desired security properties for plaintext and encrypted items.

-## Step 4

 Once all old items are encrypted, update your system to do the following: